 How to avoid waking up to daylight

 Fortunately, the solution to this problem is as easy as using some blackout blinds.
 This type of blinds are designed to reduce the amount of light that comes through the window, keeping the room completely dark so that you, or baby, can have a good night of sleep, thus avoiding waking up too early in the morning.

-The LightsOut Premium Pop-Up Black Out Blinds are a best seller, as they are super easy to install (simply pop up and stick them to the window) and very good value for money.
+The LightsOut Premium Pop-Up Black Out Blind is a best seller, as its super easy to install (simply pop up and stick them to the window) and very good value for money.
 Plus, they are portable, which means you can get them into your suitcase and bring them wherever you like if you are are going to sleep away from home, or simply use them on a different room in the house.